UTIs in children are common and treatable. To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.

 In some cases, additional tests such as ultrasound or bladder x-rays may be recommended to look for these conditions and to determine the most effective treatment.

-How can UTIs be prevented in kids?
+How can I prevent UTIs in my child?

 Following these tips may prevent symptoms of UTI in children.